brutaldesign/swipebox/README.md

 Forked to add a few features
 ----------------------------

-- adds a "svg" class for the container when supported to bring more flexibility in icon assets (and support rails asset compilation)
+- Adds a "svg" class for the container when supported to bring more flexibility in icon assets (and support rails asset compilation)
-- support for map embedding (wip)
+- Support for embedding a Google Map within the gallery.
+Currently uses a URL scheme similar to Maps on iOS.
+Suggestions on better, more standardized scheme are very welcome!

 Swipebox